-As a lecturer in museum studies and a critical information studies scholar and I how different technologies produce different knowledges through time.
-My work has examined historical systems of classification and categorization in museum ethnographic collections, and I look at the development of bureaucratic record-keeping in museums where I trace how objects become both specimens and data in the history of anthropology.
+As a lecturer in museum studies and a critical information studies scholar, I study how different technologies produce different knowledges through time.
+I have examined systems of classification and categorization in museum ethnographic collections, and I look at the development of bureaucratic record-keeping in museums where I trace how objects become both specimens and data in the history of anthropology.

 I also look at how new digital technologies are used to represent tangible and intangible cultural heritage.
-With the 3D digitization of museum objects for example, I question how artefacts are actively shaped by those who create and manipulate their digital representations, and how the practice of digitization is a negotiation between community, museum, and technological infrastructure.
+With the 3D digitization of museum objects for example, I question how objects and belongings are actively shaped by those who create and manipulate their digital representations, and how the practice of digitization is a negotiation between community, museum, and technological infrastructure.

 From 2008-2010, I helped build the project, “The Reciprocal Research Network”; and I was a Research Associate with the Intellectual Property Issues in Cultural Heritage (IPinCH) Project.

 I am a graduate of the Information Studies program at the University of Toronto, and was previously a SSHRC Postdoctoral Fellow in the Making Culture Lab (2016-2018); and a Lecturer in Museum Studies at the University of Leicester (2018-2019).